evangelionleo/Ayersblog/README.md

 ## Experience
 ---
-undergraduate intern for multi lab of UJN,2019-2021
+undergraduate intern for Multiple laboratories of UJN,2019-2021

 ## Speciality